cclaualc/nullnest/README.md

 # Analytical Nestedness Measures

 This folder contains two programs that perform analytical measures of nestedness using a pair of nestedness metrics: the NODF ([Almeida2008](#references)) and the Spectral Radius ([Staniczenko2013](#references)).
-In particular, we implement the analytical expressions derived in [Payrato2019](#references) to calculate the first two moments of the nestedness distribution across a null ensemble.
+In particular, we implement the analytical expressions derived in [Payrato2019](#references) that allow to directly calculate the first two moments of the nestedness ditribution across the ensemble without numerically sampling it.

 ## Analytic measures with NODF